A radio-frequency WIMP search with the MeerKAT Galaxy Cluster Legacy Survey: Radio emission from dark matter

 Radio emission can be a product of DM annihilation when relativistic electrons and positrons are products of the process.
 The interaction of these particles with the magnetized environment within the DM halo then produces synchrotron emission.
 Positrons and electrons will be continuously injected into the halo environment from each DM annihilation.
 This is typically described through a source function, which can be expressed as:

 where $\langle \sigma v \rangle$ is the velocity averaged annihilation cross section for dark matter, $\mathcal{B}_f$ is the branching ratio to state f, and the particle production spectra for each state is $\frac{dN^f}{dE}$.
 For general WIMP channels we make use of $\frac{dN^f}{dE}$ from \cite{Cirelli_2011,Ciafaloni_2011}, while for 2HDM+S we use results from \cite{beck2021connecting}.
 The factor $\mathcal{N}_\chi(r)$ details the DM pair density, which can be further expressed as $\mathcal{N}_\chi(r)= \frac{\rho_{\chi}^2}{2 M_{\chi}^2}$.
 The spectra of injected electrons will evolve with time, as the particles diffuse and lose energy.
 It is therefore necessary to solve for the equilibrium distributions before determining the synchrotron emission.
 In many works that consider galaxy clusters, e.g. \cite{chan2019fitting, chan2020constraining,chan2020,chan2020possible}, the effects of diffusion are neglected due to the cooling time of the electrons being much smaller than the diffusion scale of galaxy clusters.
 This simplifies the diffusion-loss equation that is then solved.
 While the effects of diffusion on large scales are minimal it is in principle more robust to include diffusion when solving for the equilibrium distributions of the electrons.
 In addition, relatively small scales within the target clusters are considered in this work, thus necessitating the inclusion of the diffusion effects.
-Within this work, two methods are utilized for this.
+In Figure \ref{fig:ratio_of_timescalesssssssss} the timescales of diffusion and energy losses are depicted for a range of radii within the cluster and electron energies.
+Here it can be seen that within the scale radius of the dark matter halo, diffusion occurs quickly and therefore contributes significantly to the diffusion-loss equation.
+It is therefore robust to include diffusion when solving for the equilibrium distribution of electrons within our regions of interest.

+Within this work, two methods are utilized to obtain the required equilibrium electron distributions, which we have outlined in sections \ref{Greens} and \ref{OSmethod}.
+Synchrotron emission is produced when the high energy electrons, of energy E, interact with the magnetic field, of strength B. The power of this emission is dependent on both the observed frequency $\nu$ and the redshift, z, of the source.
+It is expressed as~\cite{longair2010high}: